 - Kombucha is a rich source of probiotics.
-Kombucha is a fermented food and carries a large number of probiotic bacteria that may be beneficial to your digestive health.
+As a fermented food, kombucha carries a large number of probiotic bacteria that may be beneficial to your digestive health.
 A 2014 study published in Food Microbiology identified a prominent Lactobacillus population and numerous beneficial yeast species that were abundant in kombucha.

 Kombucha Side Effects, Risks, and Concerns

 So what are the potential downsides of kombucha?